mgijax/mgiemboss/readme.txt

 This product stores all the scripts and configuration files needed to index Sequence datasets into EMBOSS

-The product mgiemboss should be installed on the emboss server under /data/databases/
+The product mgiemboss should be installed on the emboss server(mgiprodemboss) under /data/databases/

 Before running the update/index script for a given sequence dataset,